-- Digital camera with manually adjustable exposure settings and capable of creating RAW files. - Tripod: Tripods can be improvised or might be available for check-out at the library.
-Consider investing in an inexpensive tripod. - External hard drive or cloud storage: Example: a USB flash or jump drive.
-Use your own external hard drive or cloud-based drive to save your classwork if you will be using a computer at school or other public/shared computer.
+- Digital camera with manually adjustable exposure settings and capable of creating RAW files.

+- Tripod: Tripods can be improvised or might be available for check-out at the library.
+Consider investing in an inexpensive tripod.

+- External hard drive or cloud storage: Example: a USB flash or jump drive.
+Use your own external hard drive or cloudbased drive to save your classwork if you will be using a computer at school or other public/shared computer.
 Use an external hard drive or cloud-based drive to back up your classwork if you will be using your own computer.

-Read through the "Equipment, Supplies, Resources" document on Blackboard, under the Course Information link, for more information on what you'll need.
-There is no required text book for this course.
+Read through the "Equipment, Supplies, Resources" document on Canvas, under the Course Information link, for more information on what you'll need.